Harsh020302/VirtualCards/README.md

 ## Instructions to setup in your local machine after the git pull

-In the root directory use following steps
+In the root directory use following steps.

 1   Install the node modules using the following command
             `npm install`